Frequently Asked Questions

 There are no minimum course requirements to participate in the Honors Program.
 However, to graduate as an Honors Program Scholar, you must complete 18 hours of Honors courses, some of which must come from the Core Seminar.

 What are Core Seminars, and are they required?

-Core Seminars are seminars that combine two courses from different disciplines.
+Core Seminars combine two courses from different disciplines.
 For example, the Core Seminar Introduction to Global Studies/Ethics examines environmental ethics within the context of the history of humans’ impact on the environment.
-If you wish to graduate as an Honors Program Scholar, you’ll have to take a Core Seminar.
+If you wish to graduate as an Honors Program Scholar, you must take a Core Seminar.

 What if the credit I need is not available in an Honors course?